alvinveroy/CodeCompass/README.md

 ## Why Choose CodeCompass?
 - **Local Privacy with Ollama**: Runs models locally by default for data security, ideal for sensitive projects.
-- **Cloud Flexibility**: Configurable to use online models like OpenAI for enhanced performance.
+- **Cloud Flexibility**: Configurable to use online models like OpenAI or DeepSeek for enhanced performance.
 - **Agentic RAG**: An AI agent autonomously retrieves code, documentation, and metadata for comprehensive answers.
 - **Vibe Coding Ready**: Supports natural language prompts for intuitive code generation.
 - **Developer-Friendly**: Integrates with VSCode, Cursor, Zed, Claude Desktop, and more.
+- **Metrics & Diagnostics**: Built-in tools for tracking performance and diagnosing issues.

 ## Installation
 ### Prerequisites